ashiven/eqsat/README.md

 **Equality Saturation** is a compiler optimization technique that uses [E-Graphs](https://en.wikipedia.org/wiki/E-graph#Equality_saturation) to search large transformation spaces.
 This repository contains an **Equality Saturation** plugin for the [MimIR](https://github.com/mimir/mimir) compiler framework.

 > [!WARNING]
 > MimIR 0.3 introduced several breaking changes that broke parts of the plugin that previously worked.
-(See specific test cases in the lit directory)
+(See unsupported test cases in the lit directory)

 ## Table of Contents